 |On All Fours: Four legs are better than two.
 Dogfolk gain Run as a bonus feat at 1st level.|

 |Languages: Common.
 Dogfolk with high Intelligence scores can choose from the following: Dwarven, Elf, Gnome, Halfling, and Orc.|

 The following alternate racial traits may be selected in place of one or more of the standard racial traits above.
 Consult your GM before selecting any of these new options.

 Social Ties: Dogfolk gain a +2 racial bonus on Diplomacy checks, and on any skill checks to recruit members and teams for an organization.
 They also add a +1 racial bonus to their Leadership scores (if they gain the Leadership feat).

-This racial trait replaces the Bonus Feat trait.
+This racial trait replaces the On All Fours trait.